-These condensed interim consolidated financial statements of the Company have been prepared in accordance with International Accounting Standards ("IAS") 34 "Interim Financial Reporting" using accounting polices consistent with International Financial Reporting Standards ("IFRS") issued by the International Accounting Standards Board ("IASB") and interpretations of the International Financial Reporting Interpretations Committee ("IFRIC").
-The accounting policies applied in preparation of these interim financial statements are consistent with those applied and disclosed in the Company's annual financial statements.
+The consolidated financial statements of the Company have been prepared in accordance with International Accounting Standard ("IAS 34") "Interim Financial Reporting" using accounting policies consistent with International Financial Reporting Standards ("IFRS") issued by the International Accounting Standards Board ("IASB") and interpretations issued by the international Financial Reporting Interpretations Committee ("IFRIC").
+The accounting policies applied in preparation of these financial statements are consistent with those applied and disclosed in the Company's annual financial statements.

 This interim financial report does not include all of the information required of a full annual financial report and is intended to provide users with an update in relation to events and transactions that are significant to an understanding of the changes in financial position and performance of the Company since the end of the last annual reporting period.
-It is therefore recommended that this financial report be read in conjunction with the annual consolidated financial statements of the Company for the year ended May 31, 2016.
+It is therefore recommended that this financial report be read in conjunction with the annual consolidated financial statements of the Company for the year ended May 31, 2017.